It is Time to Replace a Toilet Wax Ring

-Signs That it is Time to Replace Your Toilet Wax Ring
+Signs That It Is Time to Replace Your Toilet Wax Ring

 Water Around the Toilet Base

 The first sign of a bad toilet ring is water forming around the base of the toilet.
-To test that a bad seal is the problem, grab a couple of towels and wipe up the water.
-Go on with your day, checking periodically to see if the water has returned.
-If the floor is still dry, chances are that the water wasn’t coming from the toilet’s base.
-Maybe someone spilled water or water sloshed out from the shower or bathtub.
-However, if the water is back, call a plumber for further inspection.
+To test if a bad seal is the issue, grab a couple of towels and wipe up the water.
+Go about your day and check periodically to see if the water has returned.

 Bad Odors Coming from the Toilet